 Stag Party (Playboy)

 "I wanted to call the magazine Stag Party, influenced by a cartoon book that I had.
 I was looking for a male figure of some kind and I thought, 'An animal in tuxedo will set us apart,'" Hefner once revealed in an interview with CNN.
 A month before the magazine first published, however, he received a letter from the lawyer of Stag magazine, claiming it was an infringement on their title.
 Hefner came up with a quick solution: "I was already having second thoughts about the title.
 So, at the very last minute, I changed the name and changed the image and called it Playboy."

 Blue Ribbon Sports (Nike)

 In 1964, University of Oregon track athlete Phil Knight and his coach, Bill Bowerman, founded Blue Ribbon Sports (BRS) in order to distribute running shoes made by the Japanese company Onitsuka Tiger.
 Two years later, they opened their first retail store in Santa Monica, California, and expanded to the East Coast a year after that.

 Chris Steak House (Ruth's Chris Steak House)

-That all changed in 1965, when a divorced single mother named Ruth Furtel went against the advice of her banker, lawyer, and friends, and mortgaged her home in order to buy it.
-She participated in every aspect of the business and hired single mothers under the premise they were hard workers.
+That all changed in 1965, when a divorced single mother named Ruth Fertel went against the advice of her banker, lawyer, and friends, and mortgaged her home in order to buy Matulich's restaurant.
+She participated in every aspect of the business and hired single mothers under the premise that they were hard workers.
 When a fire destroyed the building that housed Chris's Steaks in the mid-1970s, Fertel relocated the restaurant and renamed it Ruth's Chris Steak House.
 It was hers, after all.

 Sound of Music (Best Buy)